sticklemate/amazon-clone/README.md

-# amazon-clone
+# Amazon-Clone
 Built in react.
-This repository contains source code for my take on amazon website.
+This repository contains source code for my take on Amazon E-commerce website.